x1B/ax-developer-tools-widget/content/includes/widgets/host-connector-widget/README.md

 *R3.1* The widget MUST query the host application for CSS grid settings and publish them through the configured resource.

+### 4. Read and Publish Page Inspectiona data _(page)_

+*R4.1* The widget MUST poll the host application for page inspection information and publish this information as a resource using didReplace.

 ## Integration

 ### Patterns